2019 Acura Grand Prix of Long Beach

 The 2019 Acura Grand Prix of Long Beach was the fourth round of the 2019 IndyCar season and the 45th annual running of the Acura Grand Prix of Long Beach.
-The 85 lap race was held on April 14, 2019, in Long Beach, California.
+The 85 lap race was held on April 14, 2019, in Long Beach Street Circuit.
 Alexander Rossi dominated the race from the pole position scoring his sixth career IndyCar victory.